Onaysa/Project2/README.md

 * Application uses at least one new library, package, or technology not covered in class.

-Click here for live link!
+<a href="https://shopping-list-project2.herokuapp.com/">Click here for live link!</a>

 ![alt text](assets/images/homepage.png)